2022 Buffalo shooting: Manifesto

-Gendron is reported to have written a 180-page manifesto which he released prior to the shooting, primarily concerning the topic of mass immigration.
-The manifesto was originally posted on Google Docs on the evening of May 12, two days before the attack, and according to file data, it had not been modified since.
-Federal law enforcement sources told CNN that they were reviewing the document, as well as his 673-page online diary.
-The manifesto includes biographical information, including a birth date, which is identical to that of Gendron.
+Prior to the shooting, Gendron supposedly wrote and released online a 180-page manifesto that primarily references the topic of mass immigration.
+The manifesto was originally posted on Google Docs on the evening of May 12, two days before the attack, and according to file data, it has not been modified since.
+Federal law enforcement sources told CNN that they were reviewing the document along with Gendron's 673-page online diary.
+The manifesto contains biographical information of the author identical to that of Gendron, such as the author sharing Gendron's birth date.

-The author describes himself as someone who initially identified himself as being on the "authoritarian left", before he developed American neo-Nazi, antisemitic, eco-fascist, ethno-nationalist, populist, and white supremacist views.
-He claims to have adopted these ideological stances after he visited the discussion board /pol/ on 4chan, an imageboard, as well as the website The Daily Stormer beginning in May 2020, on which he saw "infographics, shitposts, and memes" at around the beginning of the COVID-19 pandemic in the United States.
-The manifesto primarily promotes the white nationalist and far-right "Great Replacement" conspiracy theory of Renaud Camus, which claims that elites are promoting immigration and decreasing white birth rates in an attempt to subject whites to a genocide.
-The manifesto also says that Jews and the elites are responsible for transgender inclusivity and non-white immigration, that Black people disproportionately kill white people, and that non-whites will overwhelm and wipe out the white race.
+The author describes himself as someone who identified as falling "in the mild-moderate authoritarian left category", while expressing qualified support for the "LGB" community. while holding white supremacist, anti-Semitic, populist, and ecofascist views.
+He claims to have adopted these ideological stances after he visited the discussion board /pol/ on 4chan, an imageboard, as well as the website The Daily Stormer beginning in May 2020, on which he saw "infographics, shitposts, and memes" around the beginning of the COVID-19 pandemic in the United States.
+The manifesto primarily promotes the white nationalist and far-right Great Replacement conspiracy theory of Renaud Camus, which claims that elites are promoting immigration and decreasing white birth rates in an attempt to subject whites to a genocide.
+The manifesto also says that Jews and societal elites are responsible for transgender inclusivity and non-white immigration, that black people disproportionately kill white people, and that non-whites will overwhelm and wipe out the white race.

-The author also expressed support for far-right mass shooters Dylann Roof, Anders Behring Breivik, and Brenton Tarrant.
-About 28 percent of the document is plagiarized from other sources, especially Tarrant's manifesto.
+The manifesto's author also expressed support for far-right mass shooters Dylann Roof, Anders Behring Breivik, and Brenton Tarrant.
+About 28% of the document is plagiarized from other sources, especially Tarrant's manifesto.
 As much as 57% of the text-based ideological sections were plagiarized in this manner; this was measured by excluding the sections which consisted of Internet meme images, other pictures taken from online, and logistical discussion about the equipment for the attack.

-The planning for the attack commenced in January 2022, and Buffalo was targeted because it was the city with the most Black residents that was closest to the author's home.
-He then proceeded to select the ZIP code area within Buffalo with the highest percentage of Black residents.
-The manifesto includes extensive details about preparations made for the shooting, along with a plan to travel to a majority-Black neighborhood in Buffalo, after the supermarket attack, to conduct further attacks.
-It characterizes the attack as having been "intended to terrorize all nonwhite, non-Christian people and get them to leave the country".
+The planning for the attack commenced in January 2022.
+Buffalo was targeted because it was the city closest to the author's home that had the most black residents.
+He then proceeded to select the Z.I.P. code area within Buffalo with the highest percentage of black residents.
+The manifesto includes extensive details about preparations for the supermarket attack itself and a plan, following the initial shooting, to travel to a majority-black neighborhood in Buffalo to conduct further attacks.
+It characterizes the attack as having been "intended to terrorize all nonwhite, non-Christian people and get them to leave the country."